Skip to Main Content

 • Congenital ear anomalies can affect both the appearance and function of the ear.

-• Congenital ear anomalies include microtia (lack of all or part of the structures that form the outer ear), prominent ears and lop/cupped ears.
+• Congenital ear anomalies include microtia (lack of all or part of the structures that form the outer ear), prominent ear, lop/cupped ear, cryptotia, and Stahl’s ear.

-• Surgery is the typical treatment for congenital ear anomalies and is based on the type of anomaly being treated.
+• Surgery is the typical treatment for microtia and for congenital ear anomalies that were not treated with molding.
+It is based on the type of anomaly being treated.

 Support Services & Resources